 The Summit will include keynote addresses from food systems leaders, as well as panel discussions with scholars and practitioners.
 Unlike traditional academic conferences, the Summit is designed to optimize engagement between scholars across disciplines and practitioners outside of academia.
 As such, the Summit is open to the public, and we welcome participation from nonprofits, farmers, food business, government, and interested community members.
 All sessions include time for Q&A and engaged dialogue with the audience.

 * * * * * * *

-The Breakthrough Leaders Professional Certificate Program for Sustainable Food Systems will take place at UVM June 15-20.
+The Breakthrough Leaders Professional Certificate Program for Sustainable Food Systems will take place at UVM in June 2015.
 Participation in the Summit is included as part of the program.

 Sponsors and Partners

-The Summit is supported in part by funding from the William H. and Anne S. Macmillan Endowment, the Aiken Lecture Series, and the Office of the Provost.
-The Summit is also supported by key contributions from our sponsors and community partners.
+The Summit is supported in part by funding from the William H. and Anne S. Macmillan Endowment and the Aiken Lecture Series.

 Contact Alison Nihart for more information on the UVM Food Systems Summit.